"I heard there may not even be a rally this year..."

 It's so much easier being there than way up at the top where you're completely exposed to the sun beating you over the head and the wind robbing you of body heat.
 Instead, everything is within a few steps, be it the kiosk (hardly ever a line), the beer stand or the bikes.
 Lots of really nice rides this year, from Panheads to Shovels, Duo-glides and Electra-glides in their original paint, period accessories and just the right amount of patina.

 One machine I kept going back to was this R90/6, with the impressive period optional twin disc brakes, a sports seat (possibly a Giuliari?) and modern shock absorbers (Wilbers, I think), the original luggage and absolutely no fuss or fanfare, just an eminently practical tourer.
 I find this particular model to be very appealing, though I don't know it well enough to tell whether it would suit me.
-At any rate the handlebar is too narrow and the master cylinder for the front brake is something that gives me pause, having seen it on our own /7.
+At any rate the handlebar is too narrow and the master cylinder for the front brake is something that gives me pause,

 There's something about these Bavarian airheads... they're not cool, they're not particularly good-looking, powerful or agile; and yet they can't be ignored.